tosin2013/openshift-4-deployment-notes/aro/README.md

 The basic Azure quota limits are quite low, and are per Subscription - it's a quick process to increase them, [read more about it here](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests).

-There needs to be at least 40 cores available for ARO VMs and by default are of the `standardDSv3Family` type unless otherwise specified during cluster creation.
-You can easily increase the limit to 100 without additional validation.
+There needs to be at least 40 cores available for ARO VMs and by default are of the `standardDSv3Family` and `standardDSv4Family` types unless otherwise specified during cluster creation.

 You can list your current quota limits with: